 |Improved blood cholesterol||Beta-glucan, cellulose||Cereal bran, whole grains, mushrooms, most edible plants|

 |Bowel movements||Beta-glucan||Cereal bran, whole grains, mushrooms|

 |Calcium, magnesium absorption||Inulin||Chicory, jerusalem artichokes, onions, garlic|

-How to achieve a high fiber diet
+How to build a high fibre diet

 And it’s very good advice.
-Your diet should contain at least 30g of fiber every day from whole foods.
+Your diet should contain at least 30g of fibre every day from whole foods.
 Whole foods are easily identifiable in the supermarket: they’re out on display, unpackaged, in all their glory.

 We like the dietary guidelines by the British Association for Nutrition and Lifestyle Medicine.
 They want us to eat the rainbow, and aim for 5 servings of vegetables and 2 fruit per day in many different hues and colours.

 It can be a struggle to find the right balance at first: many people make the mistake of eating too many leaves, vegetables, and fruit, but not enough fillers like grains and pulses.
 These are the ones that will keep you full.

 There’s also too much pressure nowadays to make instagrammable food, but food is for the body, not the eyes.
 Fortunately for you, this author is not only a health writer, she’s a trained chef - and she makes food like this every day.

 Here’s a basic guide to making stunning dishes that will please your palate, your eyes, and your guests with minimal effort and maximum satisfaction.